 An important landmark along the Old Spanish Trail, Mormon Mesa has been a crossroads for travelers for centuries.

-The Mesa can be accessed from the North and the West.
+The Mesa can be accessed from its North and West sides.
 From the West, visitors can select several dirt roads in Moapa Valley scaling the Western escarpment of the Mesa, providing impressive views of the surrounding Moapa Valley and the Red Rocks State Park on the horizon.
 The Mesa can also be accessed from Carp Elgin Road off the nearby I-15.
 This route starts the visitor on the flat plain atop the mesa.
 Many routes and loops are possible along both rims of the Mesa, providing impressive views of the Virgin River, Virgin Peak, Moapa Peak, and other scenery.
 The Southern tip of the Mesa also overlooks the ghost town of St. Thomas, and there is a marker near the center of the Mesa marking the site of the original Spanish Trail route.

 One of the more unusual vistas on the Mormon Mesa is a piece of land art named “Negative Space.”
 The artwork was constructed in 1969 by Michael Heizer.
 The installation consists of an impressive trench “interrupted” by the natural erosion of the Eastern escarpment of the Mesa.
 The installation is open to the public.
 More information can be found at http://www.moca-la.org/visit/double-negative.